 Storm Door Hardware

-Storm doors don’t include much hardware, but knowing your options are valuable.
+Storm doors don’t include much hardware, but it's valuable to know your options.

 We recommend buying knob hardware that comes with a reliable latch and lockset.
 This allows your storm door to act as a second layer of protection against wind and intruders.

 In particular, we suggest using mortise hardware.
 A mortise refers to the pocket cut into the door where the lock is fitted.
-Therefore, a mortise lockset cannot be installed on just any door.
+Therefore, you cannot install a mortise lockset on just any door.

 Other pieces of hardware that come with a storm door are a door closer or doorstop.